Kommando Spezialkräfte: History

-From 1973 until the KSK's formation in 1996, the West German (and later German) government assigned all counter-terrorist and special operations activities to the GSG 9, a highly trained police force created shortly after the hostage-taking that transpired during the 1972 Munich Olympic Games.
-Prior to 1973, the army's Fernspäher (Long-Distance Reconnaissance), the navy's Kampfschwimmer (Combat Swimmers/"Frogmen"), and (until 1989) the Special Weapons Escort Companies—Sonderwaffenbegleitkompanien were the only military units comparable to anything that other nations may have seen as dedicated special forces units.
+From 1973 until the KSK's formation in 1996, the West Germany (and later Federal Republic of Germany) government assigned all anti-irregular military, counterterrorism and hostage rescue crisis management, long-range penetration, and special warfare operations activities to GSG 9, a highly trained police force created shortly after the Munich massacre that transpired during the 1972 Munich Olympic Games.
+Before 1973, the army's Fernspählehrkompanie 200 (FSLK200) (Long Range Reconnaissance Patrol Company), the navy's Kampfschwimmer (KSM) (commando frogmen), and until 1989 the Special Weapons Escort Companies—Sonderwaffenbegleitkompanien were the only military units comparable to anything that other nations may have seen as dedicated special forces units.

-One political reason for the establishment of the KSK was that in 1994, during the genocide in Rwanda, German citizens had to be evacuated by Belgian para-commandos.
+One political reason for the establishment of the KSK was that in 1994, during the Rwandan genocide, German citizens had to be evacuated by Belgian Para-Commando Brigade.
 This task was carried out by special operations forces of the former colonial power Belgium as agreed upon in advance by the NATO partners.
-The Federal Government of Germany also refused to intervene on its own, as in its view neither the GSG 9 nor the Bundeswehr "Bravo Companies" were trained to operate in guerrilla situations and there was also a lack of the required transport capability.
+The Federal Government of Germany chose not to intervene directly, as it believed neither the Federal Border Protection's GSG 9 counterterrorism and hostage rescue unit nor the German Army Paratrooper Commando Companies B1 were trained for irregular warfare, and there was also a lack of necessary transport capability.
 Several Belgian soldiers died during this operation.
-Due to the political pressure, the need to have its own forces ready for special operations within NATO became evident.
+Due to the political pressure, the need to have its forces ready for special operations within NATO became evident.

-Following the KSK's activation on 1 April 1997, all but one of the Fernspähkompanie have been either disbanded or merged into the newly constituted unit.
+Following the KSK's activation on 20 September 1996, soldiers were recruited from former members of the Paratrooper Commando Companies B1 of the individual airborne brigades.
+These soldiers had already been trained for air assault and airborne operation, anti-irregular military, commando style operation, counterterrorism and hostage rescue crisis management, irregular warfare, long-range penetration, and special warfare, and were now incorporated into the KSK as part of this restructuring.
+Additionally, soldiers from the Fernspählehrkompanie 100 and 300 (Long Range Reconnaissance Patrol Companies), which were disbanded in 1996, joined the KSK and are still considered the most experienced members of the unit as veterans.

+Other soldiers came to the KSK from areas known as the Army's "green assignments", such as airborne forces (Fallschirmjäger), light infantry (Jäger), and mountain infantry (Gebirgsjäger).
+Specialists from other branches of the Bundeswehr were also occasionally recruited.
+The integration took place with new equipment adapted to the largely new operational profile of "crisis prevention and crisis management" and was supplemented by equipping the KSK with its command, communications, and support staff.